Tai-Burkham/4883_Prog_Tech/Assignments/A05/README.md

 |   9   | [input_even](./input_even) | Test file to see if any hexograms were even.               |
 |   10   | [input_even](./input_even) | Test file to see if any hexograms were even.              |

-- LeetCode 67 - add binary, This is a binary representation-related problem.
-Although it differs slightly, the logic of working with non-standard binary systems overlaps.
 - LeetCode 1365 - How Many Numbers Are Smaller Than the Current Number deals with
 - -comparisons and rankings between numbers.
 - LeetCode 1523 - Count Odd Numbers in an Interval Range.
 The logic of finding and summing odd numbers between two boundaries is closely related.